tokenetes/website/content/docs/configuration-guide/tratteria-config.md

       - "spiffe://dev.alphastocks.com/gateway"
 ```

-TratteriaConfig includes the following sections:
+TokenetesConfig includes the following sections:

 ##### token (Required)

 Configures the TraTs and includes the following parameters:

   - **issuer (Required)**:
-    Represents the Tratteria server that issues TraTs, used as the `iss` claim in the generated TraTs.
+    Represents the Tokenetes server that issues TraTs, used as the `iss` claim in the generated TraTs.

   - **audience (Required)**:
     Represents the intended recipient of the TraTs, used as the `aud` claim in the generated TraTs.